MatheusWAlvarenga-zz/Instagram-Feed-Clone/README.md

 #### Definition:

-Cloned the Instagram`s Feed using concepts such as: preloading images with blur, lazy loading, infinite scroll, pull to refresh and animations.
+Cloned the Instagram's Feed using concepts such as: preloading images with blur, lazy loading, infinite scroll, pull to refresh and animations.